roninbuilders/contracts/readme.md

-# Ronin contracts addresses and ABI's
+# Ronin Contracts Addresses and ABI's

-This is a community list of contracts addresess and abi's that might be useful for developers.
-Let us know if something is not up to date or missing.
+This project provides a community-maintained list of contract addresses and ABI's for the Ronin Network.
+It is intended to be a useful resource for developers working with the Ronin Network.

-## Install
+## Installation

+To install the project, run the following command:

 ```bash
 npm i @roninbuilders/contracts

 ```

 ### Usage viem
+Here's an example of how to use this project to fetch balances of different tokens for a specific address using the viem package:

 ```bash
 npm i @roninbuilders/contracts viem